Dedicated to a New Kind of Leadership

 Leadership Creates a Feeling

 Research and statistics indicate that as many as one in two American workers feel disconnected in their workplace.
 This accounts for $350 billion of lost productivity each year.
 At the same time, American companies spend millions a year on leadership development programs.
 Betsy challenges us by asking, “Are we teaching the right practices to our future leaders?”
-Her book, Take the Lead (released in the Fall 2011), describes an often counterintuitive view of leadership.
+Her book, Take the Lead, describes an often counterintuitive view of leadership.
 When people “feel” valued, supported, appreciated, included, and understood, they are inspired to do their best work.
 The job of any leader is to bring out the productive feelings of their people.
 Betsy describes seven principles that serve as a road map for any leader who aspires to bring out the best in their people.
 This is not just the right thing to do, but is a proven strategy to profitability and success.

 Authentic Leadership and the Leader in You